CrystalW11/Flex_Navbar/README.md

 Style it using CSS to resemble the following navigation bar

 ![alt text](image-1.png)

 <hr/>

-- [x] Use the supplied HTML code snippet to recreate the image using flex.
+- [x] Use the supplied HTML code snippet to recreate the image using `flex`.

 - [x] (optional) Use google font Roboto [https://fonts.google.com/specimen/Roboto?preview.text_type=custom]